zeevo/zeevo.io.old/src/pages/pages/2015-05-01---about/index.md

 description: 'I am a Software Engineer making things and breaking things.
 I also like lizards and rock climbing.'
 ---

 Heyo.
 I'm Shane.
-Or Zeevo if you met me online _(IGNs am I right?)_.
 I like to make things using computer code, and I like to break things using the limitations of the human brain.
 I also like coffee, beer, rock climbing, lizards, and dark themes.

 ![Rock Climbing](https://scontent-iad3-1.cdninstagram.com/vp/e4d5178d8c9f3db59d5492d81d540401/5E127FC4/t51.2885-15/sh0.08/e35/s750x750/67390580_507221233377188_3964135464389981601_n.jpg?_nc_ht=scontent-iad3-1.cdninstagram.com)